 a) "The Institute" The Institute of Certified Bookkeepers

-e) “Disciplinary Panel” and “Appeal Panel”mean a panel of not less than three persons (being directors or senior managers designated by the board) to whom this function has been delegated from time to time by the Board of the Institute
+e) “Disciplinary Panel” and “Appeal Panel” A panel of not less than three persons (being directors or senior managers designated by the Board) to whom this function has been delegated from time to time by the Board of the Institute

 7. Any reference to the masculine shall be deemed to include the feminine.

 8. Any reference to an Act shall include any subsequent re-enactment.

 9. A member may not engage in any activities that are likely to bring himself or the profession of bookkeeper or the Institute into disrepute.